json420/degu/doc/degu.util.rst

     building a client request body from a server request body, and when building a server response body from a client response body.

+    Importantly, this fuction will exactly, chunk-for-chunk, preserve the semantics of a chunk-encoded body (determined by the presence of a ``{'transfer-encoding': 'chunked'}`` header).

     The *connection* argument must have at least ``'rgi.Output'`` and ``'rgi.ChunkedOutput'`` keys, which specify the classes used for the return value instances, assuming the *input_body* isn't ``None``: